 7. Reboot again and get into normal mode when the above steps are done.

 In conclusion: FBI Cybercrime Division Virus Scam cheats victims by using the name of the government departments.
-Once your computer is infected by this virus, it can bring your computer to a serious situation.
-This virus can download Trojans and virus from the hijacker’s webpages and send to your computer.
-Then they can create system bugs to steal your information, the hijackers may access to your computer to control it.
+Once your computer or your phone is infected by this virus, it can bring your computer or your cell phone to a serious situation.
+This virus can download Trojans and virus from the hijacker’s webpages and send to your computer or mobile devices.
+Then they can create system bugs to steal your information, the hijackers may access to your computer or your phone to control it.
 Many victim lose their important data due to this tricky virus.
 What is more, if you can not remove it completely, it can update its process to protect itself.
-FBI Cybercrime Division can even lock your computer in any safe mode when the time goes by.
+FBI Cybercrime Division can even lock your computer or your phone in any safe mode when the time goes by.
 So you need to remove it as soon as possible.
 Please do be silly, if you just buy a Moneypak and pay a fine to this fake government’s message.
 Your computer may still be locked by it, or it may lock your computer in a few days later.
 This is a scam that you can not trust it at all.
 Never choose to pay them, or you will be one of the victims by this tricky virus, you need to remove this ransomware completely before it causes further damage to your system.
 It is strongly recommended to remove FBI Cybercrime Division Virus Scam with expertise, because any mistake due to lacking of computer knowledge could lead to more damages till system goes crash down.
 Currently, the virus locks cell phone or tablet when you are surfing on the internet via your mobile devices, you are recommended to get it off if you can’t figure out things.

-Special Tips: If you are not expert and still have trouble in removing this pesky virus scam, to SAVE YOUR COMPUTER or MAC Book please contact YooCare Experts 24/7 Online in time for professional tech support.
+Special Tips: If you are not expert and still have trouble in removing this pesky virus scam, to SAVE YOUR COMPUTER, MAC Book or MOBILE DEVICES please contact YooCare Experts 24/7 Online in time for professional tech support.